PeyamMaroufi/PVLab/README.md

 A UI is made for reading , recording and streaming samples.
 You are able to trigger samples. you are also able to choose between different resolutions, voltages , sampling frequencies and so on.

 You want to develop further, fork and make your changes and just let me know.

+Do not forget to download Shared folder avaibale at Pico's github to run this model